kubernetes/community/contributors/design-proposals/local-storage-overview.md

 * Run a reliable cluster level logging service to drain logs from the nodes before they get rotated or deleted
 * The runtime partition for overlayfs is optional.
 You do not **need** one.
 * Alert on primary partition failures and act on it immediately.
 Primary partition failures will render your node unusable.
-* Use EmptyDir for all scratch space requirements of your apps when IOPS isolation is not needed.
+* Use EmptyDir for all scratch space requirements of your apps when IOPS isolation is not of concern.
 * Make the container’s writable layer `readonly` if possible.
 * Another option is to keep the writable layer on tmpfs.
 Such a setup will allow you to eventually migrate from using local storage for anything but super fast caching purposes or distributed databases leading to higher reliability & uptime for nodes.

+# Features & Milestones

+The following two features are intended to prioritized over others to begin with.

+1. Support for durable Local PVs
+2. Support for capacity isolation

+Alpha support for these two features are targeted for v1.7.
+Beta and GA timelines are TBD.
+Currently, msau42@, jinxu@ and vishh@ will be developing these features.

+The following pending features need owners.
+Their delivery timelines will depend on the future owners.
+1. Support for persistent volumes tied to the lifetime of a pod (`inline PV`)
+2. Support for Logging Volumes
+3. Support for changing the writable layer type of containers
+4. Support for Block Level Storage